If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

 San Josef Bay

 With an average one-way hiking time of 45 minutes (2.5 km), San Josef Bay is the easiest and most accessible Cape Scott beach.
-And the best part is you still get to experience a taste of Cape Scott’s unique features without having to break much of a sweat!
+The best part is you still get to experience a taste of Cape Scott's unique features without breaking much of a sweat!

 The trail to San Josef Bay is very well maintained.
 I found this a bit shocking, considering the remoteness of the area.
 The path is easier to walk on than many I have been on locally.
 It’s definitely family and stroller-friendly.